 It’s Tomato Week at Food52 and they’ve challenged me to participate in their BLT-Off with a few other food bloggers.
-What better way to mix up the usual BLT sandwich than by turning it into a delicious pizza?!
+What better way to mix up the usual BLT sandwich than by turning it into a BLT Pizza?
 This recipe was inspired by Cooking Light and it’s hands down delicious!
 Tune into the competition on Facebook on August 26th.

 Someone asked me recently if I like shooting for my blog or restaurants better.
 I think it’s hard to choose because both situations are a lot of work and provide different levels of creativity for me.
 I’ll break it down for you.

 If I’m shooting for the blog, I am in complete creative control from start to finish.
 As much as I love the creative freedom, I am wearing many hats.
 I research, cook, style, prop, shoot, edit and write.
-I really love it, because it’s my blog and I learn so much about food simply by cooking it.
-The drawback is, I don’t get to shoot nearly as many things like I would on a restaurant shoot, because I am doing everything myself.
-And, although my kitchen is a total mess at the end of the day, I can’t imagine being a food photographer who didn’t get their hands messy with the cooking.
+I really love it, because it’s my blog and I learn so much about food simply by cooking and shooting it.
+The drawback is that I don’t get to shoot as many things like in one day, because I am doing everything myself.

 Since I’ve been really busy with restaurants the last month, I’m ready to get back to the blog and slow down a bit.
 When I saw this BLT Pizza recipe in Cooking Light magazine after a busy shoot day last week, I was immediately inspired to add it to my upcoming blog shoots.
-It’s funny because I’ve never actually ordered a BLT sandwich in my life, but I do love making, eating and shooting pizza.
-I think every food photographer has a different idea about what foods are easier to shoot than others, but for me, pizza is one of the more fun foods to shoot.
-There’s nothing perfect about it; it’s kind of messy, super colorful and completely appetizing.
+I’ve never actually ordered a BLT sandwich in my life, so I figured it’s high time I try one even if it was in pizza form.

 1 pound ripe tomatoes on the vine, sliced